 - The Library moved to the refurbished Institute in February 2012.
 Under the Partnership Agreement between the Town Council and MKC the Borough has guaranteed to continue to provide a full service for 24 hours per week for the next three years.
 Approximately 30% of the users of the Library come from outside the parish of Woburn Sands and contributions from the adjacent parishes have therefore been requested towards the costs of running the facility.
-Other community uses of the building are encouraged.
-Any income generated will be split between WSTC and MKC. - There is no longer a hotel in the Town (formerly Greens) but there is one in Aspley Guise. - The Recreation Ground next to the railway provides a children's play area, adult fitness equipment, a skateboard area, a basketball hoop, and a small kick-about area with goal posts. - There is a children's play area in the Parklands development. - There are two halls for hire the Memorial Hall in the High Street and the Summerlin Centre opposite the Recreation Ground; the latter hall was renovated under a Section 106 Agreement as part of the Parklands development and can house functions of up to 120 people. - There are two small greens in the town Mowbray Green (used for small community events) and Memorial Green where the War Memorial is located - Edgewick Farm consists of approximately 23 acres managed by the Greensands Trust on behalf of the Town Council, assisted by the Friends of Edgewick Farm.
+Other community uses of the building will be encouraged.
+Any income generated will be split between WSTC and MKC. - There is one hotel in the Town (Greens) and another one in Aspley Guise. - The Recreation Ground next to the railway provides a children's play area, adult fitness equipment, a skateboard area, a basketball hoop, and a small kick-about area with goal posts. - There is a children's play area in the Parklands development. - There are two halls for hire the Memorial Hall in the High Street and the Summerlin Centre opposite the Recreation Ground; the latter hall was renovated under a Section 106 Agreement as part of the Parklands development and can house functions of up to 120 people. - There are two small greens in the town Mowbray Green (used for small community events) and Memorial Green where the War Memorial is located - Edgewick Farm consists of approximately 23 acres managed by the Greensands Trust on behalf of the Town Council, assisted by the Friends of Edgewick Farm.
 The aim is for the area to be available for public access while encouraging the natural grassland through a managed grazing regime.
-It is used occasionally for community events such as the annual Folk Festival. - There are 150 privately owned allotments at the west end of the town. - There is a Bowls Club and a Tennis Club situated in the middle of the town although the Bowls Club is due to be re-located to a site in Aspley Guise following planning permission to redevelop the site for Over-55 accommodation. - There are a large number of Clubs and Societies such as the Woburn Sands Band, the Bridge Club, the Guiding Association, the Sands Singers etc. Membership of all these organisations is drawn from both Woburn Sands and the neighbouring parishes.
+It is used occasionally for community events such as the annual Folk Festival. - There are 150 privately owned allotments at the west end of the town. - There is a Bowls Club and a Tennis Club situated in the middle of the town although the future of these is uncertain given an outstanding Planning Permission to develop the Greens Hotel site as a Nursing Home and close-care facility. - There are a large number of Clubs and Societies such as the Woburn Sands Band, the Gardening Club, the Bridge Club, the Guiding Association, the Sands Singers etc. Membership of all these organisations is drawn from both Woburn Sands and the neighbouring parishes.